Trump struggles to mount clear closing argument against Biden, careening toward election day with disjointed message

 On Tuesday, Trump tweeted a doctored image of Biden in a nursing home with other elderly residents.
 The tweet — and the Trump campaign’s move earlier in the day to have a former White House doctor declare Biden mentally unfit — came as polls show the president trailing among senior citizens, a group he carried in 2016.
 One senior administration official said there have been a series of meetings with campaign officials, White House officials and Trump outside advisers on how to fix the president’s problem with senior citizens, but the president keeps making that job harder with his comments and tweets.

 Kellyanne Conway, the president’s longtime political adviser, has argued to other aides that the messaging on Biden’s age needs to change, officials said.
+She spoke with Trump about ideas for his messaging on Wednesday, advisers said.

 The Trump campaign claims that the president’s aggressive activities in recent days help drive home a broader theme, casting him as energetic outsider taking on establishment politician who they claim is past his prime.
 On Wednesday.
 Trump campaign adviser Jason Miller highlighted disputed allegations about Biden’s son, Hunter, in an attempt to amplify that message.